CentreForDigitalHumanities/corpus-scraper/Readme.md

     scrape1page: function (doc) {...}

-> Extracts the data from the page represented by `doc` (again a Document object), appends those data in 6-tuples to the top-level `data` array, and calls `update_statusbar()` in the end.
+> Extracts the data from the page represented by `doc` (again a Document object), appends those data in 6-tuples to the top-level `data` array, and calls `updateStatusbar()` in the end.
 Take note that those 6-tuples should be arrays given in the order [record number, century, source text title, left context, word match, right context].

-Please take note that your custom domain implementation should only use the `target`, `data`, `progress_steps` and `update_statusbar` identifiers from the top-level function.
+Please take note that your custom domain implementation should only use the `target`, `data`, `progressSteps` and `updateStatusbar` identifiers from the top-level function.
 Do not use `window.document` or `window.jQuery`, because that will probably not work out as you expect.
 You can however use `doc.querySelector` and `doc.querySelectorAll`.